Technical LibraryBriefings

 Value ultimately received by charity No Trust performance over the full term, net of distributions

-Whether a CRT outperforms a direct sale No Tax drag, investment returns, holding period, individual facts
+Whether a CRUT outperforms a direct sale No Tax drag, investment returns, holding period, individual facts

-The appropriate question is not “is the § 7520 rate high enough to fund a CRT?”
-The appropriate questions are: Does this donor have appreciated, low-basis assets generating minimal current income?
-Is there a genuine charitable intent?
-What is a realistic expectation for investment performance?
-Does the CRT structure — as compared to a direct sale, hold-to-death, or other alternative — produce a better outcome across the likely range of scenarios?
+The right question at the planning stage is not “is the § 7520 rate high enough to fund a CRUT?”
+The right questions are: Does this donor hold appreciated, low-basis assets generating little current income?
+Is there genuine charitable intent?
+What is a defensible expectation for investment performance over the trust’s term?
+Does the CRUT structure — compared with a direct sale, hold-to-death, or other alternative — produce a better outcome across the realistic range of scenarios?

 Those are economic and actuarial questions.
 The § 7520 rate answers none of them.

-A CRT merits serious consideration when several conditions are present together.
-The vehicle is not universally appropriate, and it is not made more appropriate simply because the § 7520 rate happens to be high.
+A CRUT merits serious consideration when several conditions are present together.
+The vehicle is not universally appropriate, and it does not become more appropriate simply because the § 7520 rate happens to be high in a given month.

 Appreciated, Low-Basis Assets

-The CRT’s core tax advantage is that the trust — as a tax-exempt entity under § 664 — can sell appreciated assets inside the trust without triggering immediate capital gains tax.
-The resulting proceeds are reinvested in full, and capital gains are recognized by the income beneficiary only as distributions are received (under the trust’s four-tier income ordering rules).
-This deferral and potential conversion of character can be substantial for donors with highly appreciated stock, real estate, or business interests.
+The CRUT’s core tax advantage is that the trust — as a tax-exempt entity under § 664 — can sell appreciated assets inside the trust without triggering immediate capital gains tax.
+The full proceeds reinvest, and capital gains are recognized by the income beneficiary only as distributions are received under the trust’s four-tier income ordering rules.
+The deferral and potential conversion of character can be substantial for donors with highly appreciated stock, real estate, or business interests — particularly in scenarios where a near-term liquidity event would otherwise trigger a single-year capital gains spike at the highest marginal rates.

 Charitable Inclination

 The charitable remainder is irrevocable.
-A client with no charitable inclination whatsoever — who genuinely has no interest in benefiting any charitable organization — should look at other planning vehicles.
-CRTs are not the right tool for purely tax-driven transactions with no philanthropic dimension.
+A donor with no charitable inclination whatsoever — who genuinely has no interest in benefiting any charitable organization — should look at other planning vehicles.
+The CRUT is not the right tool for purely tax-driven transactions with no philanthropic dimension.

-That said, many clients who initially resist the idea of a charitable remainder change their view once they understand the full picture.
+That said, many donors who initially resist the idea of a charitable remainder change their view once they understand the full picture.
 The combination of capital gains deferral, a meaningful income stream, a current tax deduction, and a legacy contribution to a cause that matters to them often looks quite different from the blunt premise of “giving your money away.”
 Advisors who frame the charitable remainder as a loss rather than a planned gift frequently never get past that framing to the actual planning conversation.
-Clients with even a modest charitable inclination — a university they attended, a hospital that treated a family member, a community foundation — are often well-served by a CRT once they see how the economics work across their specific facts.
+Donors with even a modest charitable inclination — a university they attended, a hospital that treated a family member, a community foundation in their area — are often well-served by a CRUT once they see how the economics work across their specific facts.

 Timing: High-Income Years

-The deduction is most valuable in years of unusually high income — a business sale, large bonus, or other income spike — where the donor faces a high marginal rate.
-Funding a CRT in such a year can shelter a meaningful portion of that income.
-For donors anticipating retirement and a permanent drop in income, a CRUT established in the final high-earning years can provide both a current deduction and a lifetime income stream.
+The deduction is most valuable in years of unusually high income — a business sale, large bonus, equity vesting event, or other income spike — where the donor faces a high marginal rate.
+Funding a CRUT in such a year can shelter a meaningful portion of that income.
+For donors anticipating retirement and a permanent drop in income, a CRUT established in the final high-earning years can produce both a current deduction at the highest marginal rate and a lifetime income stream taxed (in many cases) at lower rates as it is received in retirement.

 Economic Performance: Investment-Driven, Not Rate-Driven

-Once a CRT is funded, its performance is governed entirely by the portfolio inside the trust.
-The § 7520 rate that determined the original deduction calculation is irrelevant to what happens next.
+Once a CRUT is funded, performance is governed entirely by the portfolio inside the trust.
+The § 7520 rate that determined the original deduction is irrelevant to what happens next.

-For a CRUT paying, say, 5% of annually revalued assets, the trust must generate total returns in excess of 5% to avoid erosion of principal — and therefore to avoid declining distributions over time.
+For a CRUT paying, say, 5% of annually revalued assets, the trust must generate total returns above 5% to avoid erosion of principal — and therefore to avoid declining distributions over time.
 Whether that is achievable depends on asset allocation, market conditions, and investment management.
-A CRUT funded in a period of strong equity returns will produce very different outcomes than one funded with conservative fixed-income investments, regardless of the § 7520 rate at inception.
+A CRUT funded in a period of strong equity returns will produce dramatically different outcomes from one funded with a conservative fixed-income allocation, regardless of the § 7520 rate at inception.

-The trustee’s investment decisions therefore matter enormously — arguably more than any other single variable in CRT planning.
-A donor who funds a CRUT and then allows the trustee to pursue a strategy misaligned with the distribution rate, time horizon, and charitable goals has made a structurally sound decision that may still produce poor results.
+The trustee’s investment decisions therefore matter enormously — arguably more than any other single variable in CRUT planning.
+A donor who funds a CRUT and then permits the trustee to pursue a strategy misaligned with the distribution rate, time horizon, and charitable goals has made a structurally sound decision that may still produce poor results.

 Practice Notes